vladimirgluten-1/SWE_2021_41_2024_2_week_6/README.md

 >   if(tmp1==20): return False
 >   if(tmp1==1): return True;
 > ```
-> I have created the cycle by squaring every digit of the number(tmp1) into
+> I have created the cycle by squaring every digit of the number(tmp1) and adding them up to another variable(tmp2)